Dresden Germany is a Beautiful City Full of Surprises–and Totally Rebuilt like the 1800s

 The breezy sundial decorating the Rathaus sets the tone for a town where every wall, doorway and window-frame seems to be embellished by painting or decorative reliefs, which makes meandering through its streets a visual treat.
 If you decided not to stay in Saxon Switzerland then Pirna and Görlitz would make perfect day trip pendants to the central magnificence of Dresden.

 In many places along the Elbe green meadows run right to the water’s edge and a footpath and cycle track traces the river’s route from Schmilka-Hirschmühle through Bad Schandau and on to Pirna and eventually Dresden.

 Occasionally it is necessary to cross from one side to the other, as for example opposite Königstein, but the route is a popular one with walkers and cyclists and small ferries transport passengers and their bicycles at these crossing points.

 On our last full afternoon in Bad Schandau, we hired bikes and cycled down to Rathen, the village opposite the Bastei.
 Here we sat in the sun and had an ice-cream while watching a little girl stumble-run through long meadow grass before finally unbalancing and sitting down hard on her bottom, from where she laughed up at her parents.

 As we cycled back to Bad Schandau I felt a little sad that we were going to leave this happy corner of Germany the following day but then I remembered all that this region had offered and all that we had done in the short space of a week, and that we did not leave Dresden until late in the afternoon.

 Travel to Dresden

 The Dresden airport website has a page detailing information on travel to and from the airport.
-Tickets for city centre rail transfers on S Bahn line S2 can be bought in the station itself or at the airport information desk in the Arrivals hall.
+Tickets for city center rail transfers on S Bahn line S2 can be bought in the station itself or at the airport information desk in the Arrivals Hall.